revoltphp/revoltphp.github.io/fundamentals.md

 All callbacks are referenced by default.

 One example to use unreferenced callbacks is when using signal callbacks.
-Generally, if all callbacks are gone and only the signal callback still exists, you want to exit the event loop unless you're not actively waiting for that event to happen.
+Generally, if all callbacks are gone and only the signal callback still exists, you want to exit the event loop unless you're actively waiting for that event to happen.

 #### Referencing Callbacks